boolesrings/Simple-microblogging-wordpress-plugin/readme.txt

 This simple plugin allows you to easily post short messages.
 Rather than appearing in your stream of posts, they can be displayed either in a widget or using the `[microblog]` shortcode on any post or page.
-To get started, simply make a new post and assign it the category `micropost`.
+To get started, simply make a new post and assign it the category `microposts`.
 If you give the post a title, then it will displayed in bold and used as the first few words of the micropost.